 - You want to run Snowplow Analytics in a production environment

-- You want to own your data pipeline
+- You want to learn how to work with clickstream data

 Snowplow Analytics Technology